-Merseyside Play Action Council, in partnership with LCVS, have been awarded the contract to deliver the HAF programme in Liverpool.
+Merseyside Play Action Council have been awarded the contract to deliver the HAF programme in Liverpool.
 We will be building on the success of the Play Partnership and Positive About Play to deliver the HAF programme, but we will be on the lookout for more local organisations to get involved to support children and young people across the city over the summer.

 The aim of the programme is to make free places available to children eligible for free school meals for the equivalent of at least four hours a day, four days a week and for six weeks a year and would help children and young people:

 • To eat more healthily over the school holidays (programmes will be expected to work towards the school food standards as part of the programme)

 • To be more active during the school holidays

 • To take part in engaging and enriching activates which support the development of resilience, character, and well-being along with their wider education attainment

 • To be safe and not to be socially isolated

 • To have greater knowledge of health nutrition; and

 • To be more engaged with school and other local services.